-(b) The radio brightness distribution.
+Recently, Gorenstein, Kellogg, and Gursky (1970) have shown that the remnant Cas A is a source of hard X-rays, in the range 2-9 kev.
+The X-ray intensity is such that it could be due to the same synchrotron radiation that is observed at radio wavelengths, but the spectral index is much steeper, having a value of 3.3. (b) The radio brightness distribution.
 The source is about 5' in diameter so that little was known about it until recent measures at high frequency with single dishes, and with the aperture synthesis technique.
-The figure shows brightness distribution of the small components at 11 cm obtained with NRAO tracking interferometer.
+Figure 3 shows brightness distribution of the small components at 11 cm obtained with NRAO tracking interferometer (Hogg et al. 1969).
 The contour interval is 1750° K, and the outermost contour is 5200° K. The size of the smallest features is not known -- they could certainly be optically thick at 20 MHz.

 (c) Radio polarization.
 Again not much is yet known -- it was thought until recently that Cas A was unpolarized.
-Work by Mayer at 1.55 cm (beam 1!7) showed a degree of polarization of \sim 5 percent, with orientation of the electric field very nearly circumferential, defining, under the synchrotron radiation hypothesis, a radial component of magnetic field associated with polarized radiation.
-The observed decrease of polarization radiation to zero at the center of the source may be a resolution effect, or it could be produced by a truly radiant distribution in three dimensions of the magnetic field associated with the polarized radiation.
+Work by Mayer and Hollinger (1968) at 1.55 cm (beam 1.7) showed a degree of polarization of \sim 5 percent, with orientation of the electric field very nearly circumferential, defining, under the synchrotron radiation hypothesis, a radial component of magnetic field associated with polarized radiation.
+The observed decrease of polarization radiation to zero at the center of the source may be a resolution effect, or it could be produced by a truly radial distribution in three dimensions of the magnetic field associated with the polarized radiation.